Tuesday, February 4, 2014

 We considered calling this piece, What Would Dr. King Do?, or What Would Dr. King Think?

-Frankly, none of them would be really appropriate, since none of us has any first hand knowledge of his thought process, or even a comprehensive appreciation of his view of the world.
+Frankly, none of them would really be appropriate, since none of us has any first-hand knowledge of his thought process, or even a comprehensive appreciation of his view of the world.

 For example, most think that Dr. King adopted Gandhi’s non-violent philosophy on his own.
 Yet, many involved in the movement contend that it was actually Bayard Rustin who counseled Dr. King to adopt non-violence as his MO.